 Matt Whetzel joined the C.A.R.T.
 House in September of 2018.
 He received his Bachelor of Arts in Psychology and Sociology from Oral Roberts University.
-He has 23 years of non profit experience working with at risk youth, children, families and senior citizens.
+He has 26 years of non profit experience working with at risk youth, children from hard places, families and senior citizens.
 His strongest skill sets are executive leadership, board and donor development, promotions, communication, public/community relations, project management, team building and customer service.
 He has had the privilege of being mentored by CEO’s and executive leaders of several national nonprofits.
 He has functioned as a speaker at leadership seminars attended by up to 500 community leaders in cities all across North America.
 He served as Director of Youth Programming for 15 years, Living Word Outreach, Mansfield, TX.
 He also served as Volunteer Director, Living Word Outreach, Mansfield, TX.
 He established Youth Alliance, a network of local community leaders in planning community wide activities for teens.
 He also served as Project Director for up to 75 participants on sevice trips to Russia, the UK and Mexico.

 Shelly joined the C.A.R.T.
 House staff in June of 2019.
 She began working in the human service field over 25 years ago in Illinois as the Public Service Coordinator for the City of Kankakee Community Development Agency.
 In this capacity, she provided oversite to all CDBG public service grantees from their annual request for proposals through their closeout auditing.
 This exposure to the various grassroots non-profit organizations and service providers helped influence her passion for human service, particularly in the area of children’s services.
 Since then she has served as Program Coordinator for the Kankakee School District Foster Grandparent Program; Enrollment Specialist for Geminus Corporation Child Care Development Fund Program; Client Advocate for St. Jude Family Violence Prevention Center & Shelter and as a Certified Housing Specialist for Nan McKay and Associates.
 She is a previous member of the Kankakee County United Way Allocations Committee, Illinois Foster Adoptive Parent Association and the Illinois Chapter of One Church One Child, Inc.